rmalecky/redshift-immersionday-labs/lab1/README.md

 LClick **Create Cluster** to launch the Redshift cluster.

 ## Connect with the in console editor
+Select the Editor tab on the Redshift console.
+Enter your connection details.
+The default name for the database is`dev` the default name for the database user is `awsuser`.
+Hit the `Connect to database` button when you are done.

+Once connected select the `public` schema from the schema dropdown.

 ## Run Sample Query
 * Run the following query to list the users within the redshift cluster.